ktravers/ktravers.github.io/_posts/2017-02-20-how-oo-design-saved-our-css-and-site-performance.md

 First, we saw **impressive UX gains.** Paring down our code gave us faster pageloads, a more consistent UI, and greater parity with our product mocks.

 We also enjoyed some **nice developer gains.** This plug-and-play system allows our team to ship faster.
 Now we can build new views without writing any new CSS.
-We can reuse markup with predictable results, so prototyping becomes faster and better reflects the final product, and you no longer need much front-end experience to be able to put up a pretty view quickly.
+We can reuse markup with predictable results, so prototyping becomes faster and better reflects the final product, and devs don't need much front-end experience to be able to put up a nice looking view quickly.

-Maybe most impressive our all were our **performance gains.** Below are unzipped, unminified size comparisons for our assets payload.
-You’ll see we were able to reduce our payload 10x.
+Maybe most impressive our all were our **performance gains.** Below are unzipped, unminified size comparisons for our before-and-after assets payload.
+You’ll see we were able to _reduce our payload by 10X_.

 ![Results - File Count]({{ site.baseurl }}/assets/results-file-count.png "Results - File Count")